History of Qatar: Persian control (250 BC – 642 AD)

 Ras Abrouq, a coastal city north of Dukhan, housed a fishing station which foreign vessels used to dry fish in 140 BC.
-A number of stone structures and large quantities of fish bones were recovered from the site.
+Several stone structures and large quantities of fish bones were recovered from the site.

-Pliny the Elder, a Roman author, wrote an account on the inhabitants of the peninsula around the mid-first century AD.
+Pliny the Elder, a Roman author, wrote an account of the peninsula's inhabitants around the mid-first century AD.
 He referred to them as the "Catharrei" and described them as nomads who constantly roamed in search of water and food.
 Around the second century, Ptolemy produced the first known map to depict the landmass, referring to it as "Catura".

 In 224 AD, the Sasanian Empire gained control over the territories surrounding the Persian Gulf.
 Qatar played a role in the commercial activity of the Sasanids, contributing to at least two commodities: precious pearls and purple dye.
 Sasanid pottery and glassware were found in Mezru'ah, a city north-west of Doha, and fragments of glassware and pottery were discovered in a settlement in Umm al-Ma'a.

 Under the Sasanid reign, many of the inhabitants in Eastern Arabia were introduced to Christianity after the religion was dispersed eastward by Mesopotamian Christians.
 Monasteries were constructed in Qatar during this era, and further settlements were founded.
 During the latter part of the Christian era, Qatar was known by the Syriac name 'Beth Qatraye' (ܒܝܬ ܩܛܪܝܐ; "region of the Qataris").
 A variant of this was 'Beth Catara'.
-The region was not limited to Qatar; it also included Bahrain, Tarout Island, Al-Khatt, and Al-Hasa.
+The region also included Bahrain, Tarout Island, Al-Khatt, and Al-Hasa.
 The dioceses of Beth Qatraye did not form an ecclesiastical province, except for a short period during the mid-to-late seventh century.
 They were instead subject to the Metropolitan of Fars.

 Muhammad sent Al-Ala'a Al-Hadrami, a Muslim envoy, to a Persian ruler in Eastern Arabia named Munzir ibn Sawa Al Tamimi in 628 and requested that he and his people accept Islam.
-Munzir obliged his request and most Arab tribes in Qatar converted to Islam.
+Munzir obliged his request, and most Arab tribes in Qatar converted to Islam.
 It has been proposed by historian Habibur Rahman that Munzir ibn Sawa's seat of administration existed in the Murwab or Umm al-Ma'a area of Qatar.
-This theory is lent credence by an archaeological find of approximately 100 small stone-built Islamic-period houses and fortified palaces of a tribal leader in Murwab, which are thought to have originated from the early Islamic period.
+This theory is supported by an archaeological find of approximately 100 small stone-built Islamic-period houses and fortified palaces of a tribal leader in Murwab, which are thought to have originated from the early Islamic period.
 After the adoption of Islam, the Arabs led the Muslim conquest of Persia which resulted in the fall of the Sasanian Empire.

 It is likely that some settled populations in Qatar did not immediately convert to Islam.
 Isaac of Nineveh, a 7th-century Syriac Christian bishop regarded as a saint in some churches, was born in Beth Qatraye.
-Other notable Christian scholars dating to this period who hailed from Beth Qatraye include Dadisho Qatraya, Gabriel of Qatar and Ahob of Qatar.
+Other notable Christian scholars dating to this period who hailed from Beth Qatraye include Dadisho Qatraya, Gabriel of Qatar, Gabriel Arya and Ahob of Qatar.
 In 674, the bishops of Beth Qatraye stopped attending synods.